mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/What You Do and How You Do It.md

 ### New Rules

 Mixing and matching different approaches and skills also gives the GM the opportunity to add a bit of "crunch" to Fate.
-For example, a GM could rule that in this game, all Forceful [[Fight]] rolls cause 2 extra points of Stress in order to give musclebound warriors an edge on their nimble Quick opponents, or make it impossible to Quickly [[create advantage]] in combat to push players to use other approaches.
+For example, a GM could rule that in this game, all Forceful [[Fight]] rolls cause 2 extra points of Stress in order to give musclebound warriors an edge on their nimble Quick opponents, or make it impossible to Quickly [[Create Advantage]] in combat to push players to use other approaches.

 ### Tweaking Milestones